 Y-e-s-s, much hel-l-l-p-p-p!
 Perhaps radiated particles might c-c-c-oalesce to bring back Gnormalcy...oh, such p-p-pain!
 Many Thank=y-y-yous!
 V-v-v-v-ladimirrrrrrr

-Alas, during Revolution, Anastasia and all her family die -- so sad, очень грустный.
-All Royals in much danger so we make escape from St Petersburg burning buildings and fires on back of horse.
-Very dangerous and we have much fear.
+Alas, at Revolution, all Royals in much danger.
+We make daring escape from St Petersburg fires on stolen horse.
+Plethora danger and we have much fear.

 2 comments: